FAQS: Furloughs and temporary FTE reduction

 Voluntary furlough is allowable, subject to the manager’s approval and consistent with the voluntary temporary layoff policy.

-Will an employee whose furlough period includes Memorial Day (or another paid holiday) be paid for the holiday?
+Will an employee whose furlough period includes a paid holiday be paid for the holiday?

 Furloughs don’t affect accruals, months of service toward a higher vacation accrual rate, progression start date, seniority, and time off and company service date.
 What transactions do I need to make to make sure this happens?